meza/trance-stack/README.md

 #### Pages

-Next, head over to https://github.com/meza/trance-stack/settings/pages and make sure the `Source` is set to `Github Actions`.
+Next, head over to https://github.com/meza/trance-stack/settings/pages and make sure the `Source` is set to `GitHub Actions`.
 This will allow us to deploy the project's storybook to GitHub Pages.

 #### Environments